cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 .. image:: ../image/ISI4.png
    :width: 23%

-The first image is at the end of the 1st hour and the final image is at the end of the 3rd hour so we are able to see that increasing the ISI will make the fire spread faster
+The first image is at the end of the 1st hour and the final image is at the end of the 3rd hour so we are able to see that increasing the ISI will make the fire spread faster.